Dead Universes (part III): Reading order

 Chronological Reading Order

-Reading a Universe in chronological order is tempting, especially if the publisher had taken time to plot out a rough skeleton of the timeline.
-This is easiest with Defiant due to less than 60 issues being published thanks to Marvel’s company killing lawsuit.
-The website ShooterWorks.com has posted notes from the never published universe-wide crossover event, Schism, which helps establish a solid reading order.
-Using those notes and my own reading of the titles I’ve built a preferred Defiant Comics chronology.
+Reading a Universe in chronological order is tempting, especially if the publisher has taken the time to plot a rough skeleton of the timeline.
+This is easiest with Defiant, since fewer than 60 issues were published thanks to Marvel’s company-killing lawsuit.
+The website ShooterWorks.com has posted notes from the never-published universe-wide crossover event, Schism, which helps establish a solid reading order.
+Using those notes and my own reading of the titles, I’ve built a preferred Defiant Comics chronology.

-The original Valiant Universe (VH1), on the other hand, had a long and healthy life before greed drove the universe into the ground.
-Due to that long publishing life putting the whole thing into a chronological reading order would be a bit of a bear.
+The original Valiant Universe (VH1), on the other hand, had a long and healthy life before greed brought it down.
+Due to that long publishing life, putting the whole thing into a chronological reading order would be a bit of a bear.
 Thankfully, Joshua Eves at ValiantFans.com enjoys wrestling bears and did the heavy lifting to establish a timeline.
-While it would definitely be interesting to read the universe in this order it would require waiting until all of the relevant issues have been collected.
+While it would definitely be interesting to read the universe in this order, it would require waiting until all of the relevant issues have been collected.
 Putting that collection together will take time and money because it isn’t very often someone puts up for sale an entire lot of all published Valiant issues.

 Series-by-Series Reading Order

-I’ve decided to read Malibu’s Ultraverse series-by-series based on when that series started.
-As an example, Prime, Hardcase, and The Strangers were first to market in June 1993, so I’ll read those all the way through starting with The Strangers which is considered the launch title of the universe.
-Next would be Freex and Mantra which both came out in July 1993.
-Those would be followed by Exiles and Prototype (August 1993), The Solution (September 1993), Sludge and Night Man (October 1993), so on and so forth.
+I’ve decided to read Malibu’s Ultraverse series-by-series, in the order they started.
+For example, Prime, Hardcase, and The Strangers were first to market in June 1993, so I’ll read them all the way through, starting with The Strangers, which is considered the launch title of the universe.
+Next would be Freex and Mantra, both of which came out in July 1993.
+Those would be followed by Exiles and Prototype (August 1993), The Solution (September 1993), Sludge and Night Man (October 1993), and so on and so forth.
 It’ll be interesting to first see the Ultraverse evolve entirely through the eyes of Prime and then see how it all connects through the perspective of Night Man.

-One important benefit of reading series-by-series comes when a reader wants to get started but doesn’t have the budget to buy everything up at once.
-If a reader’s lucky enough to find a complete run of Solar, Man of the Atom that’s a great place to start.
-Solar has 60 issues, so devouring the entire run isn’t going to happen overnight.
+One important benefit of reading series-by-series is that it lets a reader get started without the budget to buy everything at once.
+If a reader’s lucky enough to find a complete run of Solar, Man of the Atom, that’s a great place to start.
+Solar has 60 issues, so devouring the entire run won’t happen overnight.

 By Release Date

 Not every Dead Universe has a clear chronological order, because not every Dead Universe was plotted with that intention (especially Dead Universes pre-90s).
-If there’s a loose chronological order to the Universe it’s most likely no one’s taken on the task, as with VH1, to map it out and post it online.
-In forum discussions, the suggestion usually comes to simply reading the universe as the issues were originally released.
-Not all companies choose to put the release month on the cover, but I’ve found Comic Vine to be a great resource for figuring out the original start date of a title.
-Figuring out the week of release is a bit more difficult, but not as necessary as with the Big Two Universes which could see, for example, X-Men, Uncanny X-Men, X-Force, X-Factor, etc. all crossing over in a single month.
+If there’s a loose chronological order to the Universe, it’s most likely no one’s taken on the task, as with VH1, to map it out and post it online.
+In forum discussions, the suggestion is usually to simply read the universe as it was originally released.
+Not all companies list the release month on the cover, but I’ve found Comic Vine to be a great resource for figuring out the original start date.
+Figuring out the week of release is a bit more difficult, but not as necessary as with the Big Two Universes, which could see, for example, X-Men, Uncanny X-Men, X-Force, X-Factor, etc., all crossing over in a single month.

 Trade paperbacks

-In many cases reading the trades isn’t a viable option because the trade is out-of-print or doesn’t exist.
-Many of the trades that were published at the time the Universes were alive can be found used on eBay or Amazon, but in my opinion, tend to be overpriced.
-For example, there’s currently a complete run of Dark Horse’s Ghost Vol. 1 on eBay for $30, but to buy all four omnibus collections used on Amazon it’ll cost close to $100.
-The argument to be made for collecting some of the trades is they’ll occasionally reprint the ashcans or other one-shots.
-The Ghost omnibus collections collect all of the Dark Horse Presents… appearances and one-shots.
+In many cases reading the trades isn’t a viable option because the trade is out of print or doesn’t exist.
+Many of the trades published when the Universes were alive can be found for sale on eBay or Amazon.
+The argument to be made for collecting some of the trades is they’ll occasionally reprint ashcans or other one-shots.
+The Ghost omnibus collections, for example, collect all of the Dark Horse Presents appearances and one-shots.
 The Warriors of Plasm trade is handy because it collects the issue zero trading card set in a proper comic book format.
 So it’s worth weighing the value of what’s in the trade versus the cost.
 Collecting the trade also saves space and reduces the clutter of hundreds of floppies.

 Previously in the Dead Universes Series: